Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Orange County Clerk’s Office does not issue or file birth certificates.
 To obtain a copy of your Birth Certificate, contact the Clerk of the municipality where you were born.

-Bring or mail in the document that is notarized.
-The fee is $3 per document.
+You can walk into the Orange County Clerk's Passport Office, Monday through Friday 9am-4:30pm, for Notary Authentication services or you can Mail in the document that is notarized.
+The fee is $3 per document. $5 fee for registrar certificates for vital records.
 We can only authenticate the signatures of notaries public commissioned in Orange County.
-For further questions, contact us at 845-291-2690.
+For further questions, contact us at 845-291-2698 or email us.
+Due to the sensitivity of some of these documents we strongly recommend tracking be placed on the mailings.

 The administration office is open Monday-Friday 8 a.m.-4 p.m. for all inquires and reservations.

 Dogs are permitted in most parks if they are leashed, up to date with shots and under the command of the owner.
 Owners are also responsible for cleaning up after their dogs.
-Dogs are not allowed on sports fields, golf courses and other posted areas.
+Dogs are not allowed on sports fields, golf courses, the Arboretum, Hill Hold Museum and other posted areas.
 An off-leash Dog Park is located at Thomas Bull Memorial Park.

 Yes, we have nine different picnic shelters located throughout the parks system.
-These open air picnic shelters are located in Thomas Bull Memorial Park (4), Algonquin Park, Winding Hills Park, Warwick County Park, Cronomer Hill Park (passive area near observation tower) and D&H Canal Park.
-Each picnic shelter features charcoal grills, picnic tables, restroom facilities and access to playgrounds and playing fields.
+These open air picnic shelters are located in Thomas Bull Memorial Park (4), Algonquin Park (2), Winding Hills Park, Warwick County Park, and D&H Canal Park.
+Each picnic shelter features charcoal grills, picnic tables, restroom facilities and access to playgrounds and/or playing fields.
 These facilities require a reservation fee.
 The fees vary depending on the location and capacity (See Fee Structure).
-Maximum Capacity for open air picnic shelters range from 48-600 plus, depending on the facility.
+Maximum Capacity for open air picnic shelters range from 48-600, depending on the facility.
 Call (845) 615-3830 for more information or to make a reservation.

 Yes, we have six different indoor facilities available to rent for events, meetings, etc. There are two Golf Courses that feature full service banquet facilities and four other indoor facilities located throughout the County.
 Most of the indoor facilities feature tables, chairs, restroom facilities, kitchen areas and access to our local park system.
 These facilities require a reservation fee.
 The fees vary depending on the location and capacity (See Fee Structure).
 Maximum Capacity for these facilities range from 48-140, depending on the facility.
 Call (845) 615-3830 for more information or to make a reservation.